Pizza in the United States: History

 Pizzerias in the U.S. opened in New York City's Little Italy in 1894, 1903, and 1905, producing a Neapolitan-style pizza.
 Other early locations included San Francisco, Trenton, Boston, Baltimore, and New Haven, Connecticut.

 The word pizza was borrowed into English in the 1930s; before it became well known, pizza was generally called "tomato pie" by English speakers.
 Some regional pizza variations still use the name tomato pie.

 Distinct regional types developed in the 20th century, including Buffalo, California, Chicago, Detroit, Greek, New Haven, New York, and St. Louis styles.

 Thirteen percent of the United States population consumes pizza on any given day.

 Ingredients

 Pepperoni is the most popular topping for pizza in the United States.

 American pizza (particularly thin-crust) is made with a very high-gluten flour (often 13–14% protein content) of the type also used to make bagels; this allows the dough to be stretched thinly and thrown vigorously without tearing.
 Unlike Italian pizza, American pizza often has vegetable oil or shortening mixed into the dough.
 This can range from a small amount in relatively lean doughs, such as New York–style, to a very large amount in some recipes for Chicago-style deep-dish dough.

 The most common cheese used on US pizzas is mozzarella.
-Other popular cheeses include:
+Other popular cheeses include parmesan, provolone, romano, and ricotta.